 - Interface with the Unix/Linux operating system, including the vi editor, file management, and shell scripting.

-- Demonstrate proficiency in national, Michigan and Wayne County policies, threats and vulnerabilities of systems, legal elements of protection and prosecution, countermeasures, risk management, trust, organizational personnel
+- Demonstrate proficiency in national, Michigan and Wayne County policies, threats and vulnerabilities of systems, legal elements of protection and prosecution, countermeasures, risk management, trust, organizational personnel.

 - Secure Software Engineering

 Students should consult with an adviser before course selection.
-The 6 credit hour requirement is intended for concentration in world language, networking, software engineering or criminal justice.